reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 server.listen(6000)
 ```
-At this point we have written a small socket server that sents all incomming messages (data) to all connected sockets.
-Now you should have a good idea about what node.js is, specially the single threaded and asynchronous part.
-It is very important to get good understanding of this part if you are going to write node.js programs.
-Node.js is mainly collection of libraries that are aimed to write network application.
+At this point we have written a small socket server that sends all incoming messages (data) to all connected sockets.
+Now you should have a good idea about what node.js is, especially the single threaded and asynchronous part.
+It is very important to get a good understanding of this part if you are going to write node.js programs.
+Node.js is mainly a collection of libraries that are aimed to write network application.

 Although we have been doing some coding in node.js none of them are web services.
 So lets look into web services in node.js